Lennart Grill: Club career

 In January 2019, 1.
 FC Kaiserslautern manager Sascha Hildmann confirmed that Grill would be the starting goalkeeper for the club over Wolfgang Hesl in the second half of the 2018–19 season.
 He made his debut for Kaiserslautern in the 3.
 Liga on 26 January 2019, starting in the home match against Sonnenhof Großaspach, which finished as a 2–0 win.

 Bayer Leverkusen

 On 8 March 2019, it was announced that Grill would sign for Bayer Leverkusen starting from the 2020–21 Bundesliga season on a four-year deal.
 Grill made his debut for the team on 28 February 2021, by playing the full 90-minutes in a 1–2 home loss to SC Freiburg, when Lukáš Hrádecký continues to recover from the achilles tendon problems.

 Union Berlin

 On 16 June 2022, Grill moved to Union Berlin on a loan agreement, with Union reserving an option to buy.

+On 30 March 2023, the loan agreement was made permanent.

+Loan to Osnabrück

+On 10 July 2023, Grill joined VfL Osnabrück on loan.

+Loan to Eintracht Braunschweig

+On 4 July 2024, Grill joined 2.
+Bundesliga side Eintracht Braunschweig on a season-long loan deal.
+He started the season as the first goalkeeper, but was sent off in the 9th game of the league season against Hertha BSC, and lost his starter spot to Marko Johansson.

+Loan to Greuther Fürth

+On 22 January 2025, Grill moved on a new loan to Greuther Fürth, also in 2.
+Bundesliga.

+Dynamo Dresden

+On 9 July 2025, Grill signed with Dynamo Dresden in 2.
+Bundesliga on a permanent basis.